 Gérard Dabbadie shaped his first board in 1972.
-A surf fanatic, he worked first on his own riding style and technique, then used the experience and his contact with the top surfers of the day to start creating his own highly personalised shapes that quickly found favour with the top European riders.
-In 1975 while based in Hossegor (south-west France) he created his signature board brand “Superfrog», before becoming a full-time professional, with its philosophy of “shaping easy, fun-to-ride boards, for all kinds of conditions, with no compromise on strength and performance».
-Gerard has always retained that personal view on the shape and construction of his boards.
-He was among the first to use polystyrene sheet and epoxy resin, a big slap in the face for the «traditional» mix of polyurethane sheet and polyester resin that was much heavier and less durable.
+A surf fanatic, he worked first on his own riding style and technique, then used the experience and his contact with the top surfers of the day to start creating his own highly personalized shapes that quickly found favor with many top European riders.
+In 1975 while based in Hossegor, France (Surf Capital of Europe) he created his signature board brand “Superfrog”, and went on to become a full-time professional shaper.
+With his philosophy of “shaping easy, fun-to-ride boards, for all kinds of conditions, with no compromise on strength and performance”, Gerard wasn’t content to follow trends of the day.
+He was among the first to build boards using epoxy resin and EPS foam, at the time a radical departure from the traditional mix of polyurethane foam and polyester resin that was much heavier and less durable.
 A small detail perhaps, but one that really made his name among the pro surfers of the period.
 40 (!) years on, and Gerard is as attentive as ever to the detail of how his boards are made.
-Quite apart from the actual board shapes and their effect on performance, which he clearly knows inside-out, what’s behind all the wave-riding fun is an understanding of the most modern, reliable, 100% faithfull manufacturing techniques, so he’s 100% sure of the production boards he designs.
-Our Superfrog boards are first pre-shaped, using the ultimate shaping tool, the AKU.
-After that they are coated with fibre and Epoxy, 2 x 6oz (per m2) coats on the hull, 2 x 6oz and 1 x 4oz on the deck for shortboards, 3 x 6oz coats on the longboards.

-There is no other board on the market that has so many fibreglass coats, and therefore such strength.
-Even so, Superfrog boards are amazingly light, the result of 30 years experience in using this construction technology and best quality raw materials on the market, and the passion to want to make it happen.
-But for Gerard Dabbadie, it’s all about shaping and surfing, rather than dreaming up marketing spiel : NO BLAH BLAH BLAH, as the man himself would and does say.
+There is no other board on the market that has so many fiberglass layers, and therefore such strength.
+Even so, Superfrog boards are amazingly light, the result of 30 years of experience using this construction technology and best quality raw materials on the market, plus the passion to make it happen.
+But for Gerard, it’s all about shaping and surfing, rather than dreaming up marketing spiel : NO BLAH BLAH BLAH, as the man himself would and does say.